Beetlejuice Sandworm Lawn Decorations

 Beetlejuice sitting on the tombstone and the sandworm is right behind.
 The lighting makes the cemetery scene perfect for the lawn.

-This is a perfect example of a Beetlejuice sandworm lawn decoration, it complements the plants and the lawn decoratives.
+This is a perfect example of a Beetlejuice sandworm lawn decoration, it complements the plants and the lawn decorative.
 Even if it’s not a Halloween season, still it looks great.

-If you find this post helpful, please consider pinning the images to your Halloween outdoor decoration board on Pinterest.
-It really helps me to reach more audiences.
+If you find this post helpful, please consider pinning the above images to your Beetlejuice Halloween decoration board on Pinterest.
+It really helps me to reach more audiences who could benefit from this post.